 Kathy notes that early progressive ideals produced a teamwork culture of CH2M's guys and gals who continue to pursue and promote progressive solutions and delivery of outstanding projects.

 Born in New Martinsville, West Virginia, in 1939, Kent Robinson attended West Liberty State College (1957-1961), earning his B.S.
 Degree in Chemistry and Mathematics, and the University of West Virginia (1961-1967), where he earned his M.S. and Ph.D.
 Degrees in Biological Chemistry.
 Kent was elected to the Chi Beta Phi National Honorary Science Fraternity, the Society of the Sigma Xi, and was a National Defense Education Act Fellowship Recipient.

-Kent retired in 2004 and currently lives in Prescott, Arizona, where he does volunteer work at a local museum, plays golf, and is an amateur astronomer.
-He also likes to do long distance voyages by cruise ship.
-Read More...
+Kent retired in 2004 and lived in Prescott, Arizona, where he did volunteer work at a local museum, played golf, and was an amateur astronomer.
+He also liked to do long-distance voyages by cruise ship.